 For every parent, it is brain-numbing to understand what the child is trying to communicate.
 Some hipster-sounding sapiens will try telling you that “Oh crying is a form of communication, they are trying to tell you how they feeeeeeeel man!” you know what BRO, put a bleeding sock in it.
 The only thing our child is communicating by crying is – how powerful her lungs are, how shrill her voice is, how much stamina she has, how deaf we are NOT and the list goes on.

 By this age, kids pick up some handy words and use them in the correct context; like pani (water), mama & daddy/papa, susu (pee), baby, hieee, tata (bye) and some other cultural significant words depending on the family the child is brought up in.

 On the other hand my daughter’s vocabulary is limited to “dada”.
 94% of her communication skills revolve around this all-encompassing word, 4% goes to finger-pointing (sometimes with absolutely no meaning), 1% to new syllables and the last 1% to gibberish.

 Our daughter started babbling when she was closing in on six months and her first coherent word was DADA and all of us were swift to derive its meaning.
-And the Indian parents that we are, we went “What a smart kid!
+Being Indian parents, we were like, “What a smart kid!
 By the age of ONE she will be reciting the String Theory like the back of her hand”.
 But the back of her hand was always in her mouth.

 A few months later we started taking credit for her first word, “Yeah she likes me better, Dada is close to DAD… so yeah… the word describes me”.
 My father was quite sure that word was used for him “you are all idiots, dada means grandfather so she is calling me out”.
 My wife, who is slightly more intelligent and better read had this to contribute, “Dada in most cases is the first word that kids pick up and then graduate to other words… but I think she is trying to say ‘she loves her mother'”.
 SURE.